2.1. Reproducibility¶

 poetry lock

-to synchronize them into the poetry.lock file.
-The poetry.lock file even contains cryptographic hashes for all dependencies including transitive ones such that any problems with mismatching packages will become apparent when creating the virtual environment with poetry install.
-When using a version control system, you should commit the poetry.lock file alongside the pyproject.toml file.
-That way, all collaborators an a project will have precisely the same dependencies in the exact same versions installed.
+file even contains cryptographic hashes for all dependencies including transitive ones such that any problems with mismatching packages will become apparent when creating the virtual environment with poetry install

 2.1.3.
-Project Information
+Project Information¶

-In addition to the dependencies, the pyproject.toml file also contains additional metadata about your project.
 For instance, its name, a short description, or a list of authors.
-For the example:

 [tool.poetry]